 The variables defining the strata are:

-industry class: four-digit UK Standard Industrial Classification 2007: SIC 2007
+industry class: four-digit SIC UK Standard Industrial Classification 2007: SIC 2007.

 Please note, the APS does not publish to this level of disaggregation.

-The sample is designed so that a sample for a stratum will generally be selected for two years and the units in that sample will largely not be reselected for at least two years after that selection.
-The random sample selection uses permanent random numbers (PRN), a unique nine-digit identifier that is randomly assigned to each unit when it is added to the IDBR.
+For businesses with fewer than 250 in employment, the survey is designed so that a proportion of a stratum will generally be selected for two years before being rotated out of the sample.
+The random sample selection uses permanent random numbers (PRN), a unique nine-digit identifier that is randomly assigned to each reporting unit when it is added to the IDBR.
 The sample for each stratum is constructed using consecutive PRNs from within that stratum until the sample size required has been reached.

 For the APS, each sample is generally selected for two years, and there is a year-to-year overlap of half the sample.
-That is, in any year, half of the sample will be newly selected, and half will have been selected in the previous year as well.
-This is illustrated in Table 3, for a sample of four units taken from a stratum containing 10 units (note that these are not real PRNs).
-This design means that, for half the sample, returns are available from the same businesses in consecutive years, and this helps to maintain the quality of editing and validation, imputation and outlier detection (see Section 5 for more information).
+That is, in any year, approximately half of the sample will be newly selected, and half will have been selected in the previous year as well.
+This is illustrated in Table 1, for a sample of four reporting units taken from a stratum containing 10 units (note that these are not real PRNs).
+This design means that, for half the sample, returns are available from the same businesses in consecutive years, and this helps to maintain the quality of editing and validation, imputation and outlier detection (see Section 5:Converting respondent data into published estimates for more information).

 |Year 1||Year 2||Year 3|

-Table 3 shows that in the first year, units 843, 1,390, 2,639 and 2,718 were selected.
-In the second year, the first two units were dropped (843 and 1,390) and the last two units were retained (2,639 and 2,718).
-Additionally, two new units were added into the sample (2,817 and 3,445).
+Table 1 shows that in the first year, units 143, 290, 339 and 418 were selected.
+In the second year, the first two units were rotated out (143 and 290) and the last two units were retained (339 and 418).
+Additionally, two new units were added into the sample (497 and 545).
 This process was then repeated for the third year.
-When the last PRN in the stratum is reached, selection rolls around to the smallest again.
+When the last PRN is reached, selection rolls around to the smallest again.

 However, there are a few exceptions to this design.
-If a selected unit then moves to another stratum, for example, by changing SIC classification (see Section 3.1), then it may be selected for a second two-yearly period.
-Also, if there are fewer units within a stratum, the likelihood of consecutive selection will increase.
+If a selected reporting unit then moves to another stratum, for example, by changing SIC classification (see Section 3.1: Sampling frame), then it may be selected again in the new stratum.
+Also, if there are fewer reporting units within a stratum because of businesses moving out, the likelihood of consecutive selection will increase.
 For these reasons, there is never a guarantee that a business will only be selected for two years.

-A further exception arises for the strata within the largest and smallest employment size bands.
+A further exception arises for the strata within the smallest employment size band.

-For most businesses with employment of 0 to 9, Osmotherly rules apply.
-These rules state that when a business with 0 to 9 employment has been selected in a survey, it will only be selected for a single year and it will not be reselected for at least three years following selection (provided they complete and return the questionnaire).
-There are a few exceptions to these rules, but in general, they are implemented to reduce the burden on small businesses, which may not have much resource for completing survey questionnaires.Back to table of contents
+For businesses with employment of zero to nine, which are not part of an enterprise group, Osmotherly rules apply.
+These rules state that when a business with zero to nine employment has been selected for an annual survey, it will only be selected for a single year and it will not be reselected for at least three years (provided they complete and return the questionnaire).
+This is implemented to reduce the burden on small businesses, which may not have as much resource for completing survey questionnaires.Back to table of contents